williaz/Finance/FRM-handbook.md

   - The difference between the two distributions is driven by the size of the volatility parameter over the horizon.
   - The normal and lognormal distributions are very similar for short horizons or low volatilities.

+#### 5.3 DISTRIBUTIONS WITH FAT TAILS

+- one 4 std dev per year each market; one 10 std dev per market each year
+  - Every financial market experiences one or more daily price moves of four standard deviations or more each year.
+And in any year, there is usually at least one market that has a daily move greater than 10 standard deviations.

+- a rule of thumb would be to correct the VAR measure from a normal distribution by a ratio of 1.61 to achieve the desired coverage in the presence of fat tails.
+  - Basel multiplicative factor of 3.

+#### 5.4 TIME VARIATION IN RISK
+- MA: can't clustering vol
+- GARCH
+  - conditional variance: time-varying var, indexed by time
+  - innovation: pervious day's return
+  - the GARCH(p, q) model has p lagged terms on historical returns and q lagged terms on previous variances.
+  - persistence (a1 - b): the speed at which shocks to the variance revert to their long-run values.